cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 Named Graphs allow IrishGen to partition the various MSS sources into their own sub-graphs.
-This allows the user to interrogate one MS tradition or another, which can be important to certain investigations such as when a user is searching for specific information which is known to reside in a particular MS.  For instance, a name is found in the same MS and the user wishes to check the genealogies quickly to see if that name is found within it.
+This allows the user to interrogate one MS tradition or another, which can be important to certain investigations such as when a user is searching to verify whether a certain piece of information exists in a certain MS version.
+For instance, a name is found within a MS and the user wishes to check the genealogies contained in the same MS quickly to see if that name is found within it.

 However, choosing a Triplestore has consequences for querying in the presence of Named Graphs.
 GraphDB's implementation mentioned above